Grandparents' Rights Solicitors

 Grandparent visitation rights

 If you’re being unfairly denied access to your grandchild, it’s important that you speak to a specialist family law solicitor.
-We’ll examine your case and look at the options available to you before court action becomes necessary.
+Our specialist grandparents’ rights solicitors can examine your case and look at the options available to you before court action becomes necessary.

 If you’re unable to find a solution, the court will ultimately decide whether it’s in your grandchild’s best interest to have contact with you.
-We can help you apply to the family courts for a Child Arrangements Order – this will determine what level of contact you and grandchild can have.
+Our family solicitors can help you apply to the court for a Child Arrangements Order – this will determine what level of contact you and grandchild can have.

 However, court intervention is costly and offers no guarantees; you should make sure that you’ve exhausted all other options before going down this route.

 Of course, the best way to see your grandchildren is to maintain positive relationships with one or both of their parents.